 Security threats and risks evolve as communication technologies develop.
-Contact center as a service (CCaaS) is a common target for malicious acts because they receive and process sensitive customer data.
+Contact center as a service (CCaaS) are a common target for malicious acts because they receive and process sensitive customer data.
 Improperly guarded information raises the risk of breaches.

 Hence, contact centers must follow regulatory guidelines and comply with industry mandates.

-Read on to learn more about CCaaS industry regulations every center must abide by to protect consumer data.
+Read on to learn more about the CCaaS industry regulations every center must abide by to protect consumer data.

 What Are CCaaS Industry Regulations and Compliance?

 CCaaS compliance means following applicable industry regulations and laws.
 Many online security laws passed over the years aim to safeguard consumer privacy and data.
 These laws intend to protect consumers from intimidation and intrusive phone calls.
 The impact of these regulations is far-reaching.
-Consequently, many contact centers need to alter their process to ensure compliance.
+Consequently, many contact centers need to alter their processes to ensure compliance.